 Any change in the composition, nature or function of an accepted product must be submitted to the Council for review and approval before a modified product is marketed.
 A modified product is prohibited from using the IDA Seal unless and until it is approved by the Council.

 Manufacturing Standards: The Company must provide evidence that manufacturing and laboratory control facilities are under the supervision of qualified personnel, assure purity, uniformity of products and are in compliance with Good Manufacturing Practices.

 The company must agree to permit representatives of the Council to visit laboratories and factories upon request If required.
-For products, guidelines of Indian Dental Association are required.
 The manufacturer must conduct testing on a regular basis to determine continued compliance with the specification.
 Upon request of Council, the company must make these test records available to the Council.

 Complying with Guidelines and /or Specifications:

 Disclosure: The company must disclose any past, present or anticipated financial arrangements between the investigators and the company, its affiliates or subsidiaries, including, but not limited to, consulting agreements, speakers’ fees, grants or contracts to conduct research, or membership on the company’s advisory committees including remuneration policies, or in the product that is the subject of the investigation.

 If the Council determines that the financial interests raise a question about the integrity, the Council may take any action it deems necessary to ensure the reliability of the data, including but not limited to requesting that the company submit further analysis; conduct additional independent studies.